 Generally, the optimum season is from late spring through mid summer, though the season may be extended or reduced according to the depth of the snow pack and/or recent local rains.
 Flow is usually best from late April through early June.
 This section of the Dolores River is seldom navigable from July through early April due to insufficient water and extremely cold temperatures.

 Generally speaking, the Upper Dolores River is not too hazardous for experienced whitewater paddlers.
-The rapids are in the Class II category below about 700 cfs, and will escalate to Class III when flows exceed 700 cfs.
-About 5 miles into the run from Roaring Forks Creek is a 1-mile stretch of long wave trains and holes that can be somewhat challenging, but not really dangerous if you have intermediate level or higher whitewater skills.
+Most of the rapids are in the Class II category below about 700 cfs, and will escalate to Class III when flows exceed 700 cfs.
+About 5 miles into the run from Roaring Forks Creek (about 15 miles below Rico) is a 1-mile boulder garden stretch of long wave trains and holes that can be somewhat challenging, but not really dangerous if you have intermediate level or higher whitewater skills.
 The water flows fast, so you do need to watch where you are going and start control maneuvers early enough to avoid obstacles like the huge boulders in midstream.
+A swim will likely be cold and rocky.
+A drysuit with base layers will protect you from the water temperature, but you are going to need something else for the rocks!

 There are two public campsites on river right on the Dolores River at Priest Gulch just above Stoner, and Layton, a little farther up the road.
 There are three public campsites on the West Dolores River above Stoner - Burro Bridge, on river left near the headwaters, Mavreese, on river left just above Stoner, and Forks, on river left between Mavreese and Stoner.
 Contact BLM at 970-247-4874 for information.
 There are at least two commercial campgrounds located along this reach of the Dolores River.
 Other natural campsites can be found along the river.
 Please observe these rules for the protection of the river area and the enjoyment of all who paddle the Dolores River: